 If the defendant fails to do something that a reasonable person would do, or alternatively does something that a reasonable person would not do, the law states that there has been negligence.
 This does not necessarily mean that the plaintiff is entitled to damages.
 The plaintiff must show that there has been an actual injury.
 For example, a plaintiff who has been exposed to dangerous chemicals as a result of the negligence of another must show an actual injury, not just the mere possibility of injury.

 The plaintiff must also show that there is a reasonably close connection between the defendant’s conduct and the injuries suffered by the plaintiff or the deceased person.
 Either the damage must not be too remote from the wrong conduct, or the wrong conduct must be an effective cause of the injuries.
-However, the wrong conduct need not be the only cause of injury.
+However, the wrong conduct does not need to be the only cause of injury.

 The courts must consider whether the plaintiff or the deceased person engaged in conduct that will either defeat the action for damages completely or reduce the amount of damages recovered.

-The defence of volenti non fit injuria (consent to the injury) is applicable if the defendant can prove that the plaintiff or the deceased person had full knowledge of the risk of injury to themselves, and had voluntarily assumed or undertaken the liability resulting from that risk.
-For example, a plaintiff may have been injured in a collision while travelling in a car with a driver known to be drunk.
-If this defence succeeds, it completely defeats the plaintiff’s claim for damages, even if the defendant was negligent as well.
+The defence of volenti non fit injuria (consent to the injury) is applicable if the defendant can prove that the plaintiff had full knowledge of the risk of injury to themselves, and had voluntarily assumed or undertaken the liability resulting from that risk.
+For example, a plaintiff is injured in a collision while travelling in a car with a drunk driver.
+If this defence succeeds, it defeats the plaintiff’s claim for damages, even if the defendant was negligent.

 If the defendant can show that the negligence of the plaintiff or the deceased person also contributed to the damage sustained, this will only reduce the plaintiff’s claim for damages by the percentage contribution found by a judge or jury.
 For example, if the court finds that the plaintiff or the deceased person was 10 per cent to blame for their own injuries because of not wearing a seat belt at the time of the collision, the amount of damages payable to the plaintiff will be reduced by 10 per cent.